Xenocidel/Blocki/README.md

 Upon launch, you will be greeted with a simple main menu.
 Press Play to start the first level.
 Your player (blue box with gun) can only move left and right, and can shoot bullets.
+Control the player by touching the on-screen buttons.
+You can move and shoot at the same time.
 Your objective is to shoot all enemies (red boxes) and reach the finish line.
 Your player only has one life, so don't run into any enemies!